wso2/docs-open-banking/en/docs/about/security-concepts.md

 ####Certificates
 A certificate (also known as an SSL certificate or digital certificate) is an encryption tool issued by a trusted certification authority (CA) that encrypts data transmitted between a client and a server.
 Certificates are used for public-key encryption in Public Key Infrastructure (PKI).
-In WSO2 Open Banking a TPP must forward a certificate to the ASPSP so that when the TPP sends an application access token request, the ASPSP can verify the authenticity of the request using the shared certificate.
+In WSO2 Open Banking a client must forward a certificate to the bank so that when the client sends an application access token request, the bank can verify the authenticity of the request using the shared certificate.
 A keystore is a repository that contains multiple certificates.

 ------------------------------------------------------------------------